-COURSE DESCRIPTION: The 750-hour Managing Esthetician course prepares all graduates for the Ohio State Board examination to become a licensed managing esthetician.
+COURSE DESCRIPTION: The 750-hour Advanced Esthetician course prepares all graduates for the Ohio State Board examination to become a licensed Advanced esthetician.
 The course study includes skin care, make-up, facials, massage, and other important areas of esthetician.
 This course is also designed to teach students all areas of salon management, such as hiring new employees, payroll taxes, etc. Our school also has a large clinic open to the public and is supervised by licensed instructors.
-Completion of the subjects listed below will prepare the student to take the State Board examination and become a licensed managing esthetician.
+Completion of the subjects listed below will prepare the student to take the State Board examination and become a licensed Advanced esthetician for an entry-level position in a salon as an independent contractor.
+The Ohio State Cosmetology and Barber Board does not require an advanced license to work alone in a salon.
+Our school offers the advanced licensing program to give our students additional training in salon management and operations.
 This course is taught in English.